FadingWinds/Fadingwinds.github.io/hexo/source/_posts/Prototypes.md

 #### Low Fidelity: Paper Prototype

-Although it sounds more complicated, in fact it's **much easier and faster** to implement compared with prototyping with fancy tools, even if you're a terrible drawer.
+Although it sounds more complicated, in fact it's **much easier and faster** to implement compared with prototyping with fancy tools, even if you're a terrible painter.

 It helps designers and users **focus on big things**, e.g. interface logics, instead of spending hours trying to choose a perfect font (that's what I usually did...)